microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 ![launched](../../assets/images/extend-m365-copilot-01/launched-geo.png)

-This time, try the challenge which will be based on the travel diary or historical map clues.
+This time, try the challenge which will be based on the travel diary.
 Choose the second converation starter.

 ![traveller](../../assets/images/extend-m365-copilot-01/traveller.png)

+You have basically become a declarative agent boss.
+Find out more from this video we did.

+[place holder for video]

 ## Resources
 - [Declarative agents](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/overview-declarative-copilot)